 How is the Tax Collector's Office Funded?

 The Tax Collector’s Office is a fee-based office.
 That means we fund ourselves with no additional cost to taxpayers.
-At the end of each year, all additional revenues are returned back to the taxpayer through the financial support of public education, public safety and other services in the community.
+At the end of each year, all surplus revenues are distributed back to the taxpayer through the financial support of public education, public safety, and other services in the community.

-The Tax Collector’s Office is responsible for the collection and disbursement of more than $2.6 billion in Orange County tax revenues and Florida motor vehicle transactions.
-The Office performs 2.6 million transactions per year and has more than 300 employees across 7 offices.
+The Tax Collector’s Office is responsible for the collection and disbursement of more than $2.8 billion in Orange County tax revenues and Florida motor vehicle transaction revenues.
+The Office performs 2.7 million transactions per year and has more than 300 employees across 7 locations.

-At the end of each fiscal year, Tax Collector Scott Randolph returns all unused fees to the County and other taxing authorities that pay a fee for property tax collections.
-For Fiscal Year 2020, the Tax Collector returned $20,802,311.97 to Orange County.
-Those dollars support Orange County Public Schools, programs in our libraries, Fire and Rescue squads in our community and many other projects.
+At the end of each fiscal year, Tax Collector Scott Randolph distributes the Office's budget surplus to the County and other taxing authorities that pay a fee for property tax collections.
+For Fiscal Year 2020-2021, the Tax Collector distributed $24,670,421 to Orange County.
+Those dollars support Orange County Public Schools, programs in our libraries, Fire and Rescue squads in our community, and many other projects.

 |Orange County Special Districts||$6,952,063|

 |Other Taxing Authorities||$1,938,178|